alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 > What the client has but the client team cannot understand / maintain

-You can also unearth this yourself when you code at your cleverness possibilities
+You can also unearth this yourself when you code at your cleverness possibilities (based on the theory that writing code is easier than reading code)

 source: talk by Pedro M. Santos at a Codurance catch-up